 That little “+ $5” is sure to rub your customers the wrong way.

 You'd be far more likely to get good results if Square could simply combine the two numbers and present your audience with a basic fee.
 However, for now, this seems to be one of the major areas where Square falls short with its digital strategy.

 I guess everything can't be perfect on a free online store after all.

 Square Online Review: Completing Online Orders

 Shipping issues aside, one point that you'll notice is that there's a lot of ways to manage your orders and make sales on Square.
 If you're running a restaurant, you can even let your customers order online and pick their items up in person – as long as you have a Square Point of Sale integration set up.

 For companies selling services, you can also allow clients to pay online by simply clicking a button to add a specific option to their cart.
 Although honestly, it seems simpler to just take payments on your Square POS in person instead.

-When you're running a Square online store, clicking into your dashboard will present you with a list of pending orders – whether those are food orders, product requests, or something else.
+When you're running a Square Online, clicking into your dashboard will present you with a list of pending orders – whether those are food orders, product requests, or something else.